luizdamim/luizdamim.com/content/blog/tracking-changes-with-context-using-phoenix-and-ecto/index.md

 - a `struct`: all fields from the struct are added to the metadata
 - a `map`: anything you need to contextualize the event.
 Take care to put only what's necessary, adding too little or too much hinders your ability to see what happened clearly

-At first it may seem too much work to manually create the callback functions and build the events, but it pays off.
-The event log gives you multiple benefits: you can show the changes in a timeline, store changes over time for accountability reasons, have a traceability of changes for security, an much more.
+At first, it may seem too much work to manually create the callback functions and build the events, but it pays off.
+The event log gives you multiple benefits: you can show the changes in a timeline, store changes over time for accountability reasons, have traceability of changes for security, an much more.

 I'm using this in one of my applications and it's been a blast.